fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 Despite all the precautions that prophet Muhammad ﷺ   and the people of Yathrib had taken, Quraysh found out the secrets behind this treaty.
 Consequently, they endeavored to arrest the treaty signers.
 Since those who paid homage to the Holy Prophet had left Mecca in time, they could flee to safety except for one who was arrested.

 After the departure of the people of Yathrib, Quraysh increased their pressure on Muslims, because they realized that the Holy Prophet had safeguarded a stronghold in Yathrib; they therefore increased their pressures on Muslims.
 Once again, life in Mecca had become intolerable.
-For this reason, prophet Muhammad ﷺ   ordered Muslims to emigrate to Yathrib, telling them, “Go to Yathrib; God will provide you with brethren and a safe place.”
+For this reason, prophet Muhammad ﷺ   ordered Muslims to emigrate to Yathrib, telling them, "Go to Yathrib; God will provide you with brethren and a safe place."
 For two and a half months, (i.e. from the middle of Dhu’l-Hijjah up to the end of ¯afar) Muslims gradually headed for Yathrib despite all hardships that Quraysh put in their way.
 Hence, no Muslim remained in Mecca except for prophet Muhammad ﷺ  , Abu-Bakr, Ali and some others.
 In the history of Islam, those Muslims who emigrated to Yathrib are called the muhajirin (Emigrants) and those who helped out prophet Muhammad ﷺ   in Yathrib are called the ansar.

 Most Muslims migrated at night fearing Quraish resistance, but Umar is reported to have left openly during the day saying: "Anyone who wants to make his wife a widow and his children orphans should come and meet me there behind that cliff."
 Umar migrated to Medina accompanied by his cousin and brother-in-law Saeed ibn Zaid.